turbotest/HELP/docs/intro/what-is-turbo-test.md

 * ...including specifying which repos on which you want to run TurboTest
 * for each repo, configure a .turbo_test.yml file.

-You do not need to sign up for the cloud resources used to perform the tests -- we do that for you.
+You do not need to sign up for the cloud resources used to perform the tests -- we do that for you, and the costs are included in your subscription.

 We recommend familiarizing yourself with Turbo Test at first with a repo whose tests are not too time consuming.
 This will give you faster